- Features and Benefits

 The Ambassador Edge Stack's configuration is assembled from multiple YAML blocks, to help enable self-service routing and make it easier for multiple developers to collaborate on a single larger application.
 This implies a few things:

 Ambassador Edge Stack's configuration should be under version control.

 While you can always read back the Ambassador Edge Stack's configuration from

 annotations or its diagnostic service, the Ambassador Edge Stack will not do versioning for you.

 Be aware that the Ambassador Edge Stack tries to not start with a broken configuration, but it's not perfect.

 Gross errors will result in the Ambassador Edge Stack refusing to start, in which case

 kubectl logswill be helpful.
 However, it's always possible to e.g. map a resource to the wrong service, or use the wrong

 rewriterules.
-Ambassador can't detect that on its own, although its diagnostic pages can help you figure it out.
+The Ambassador Edge Stack can't detect that on its own, although its diagnostic pages can help you figure it out.